DougTrajano/docker-compose-examples/minio-sts/README.md

 | MINIO_SECRET_KEY | MinIO secret key | `"minio123"` |
 | MINIO_ROOT_USER | AWS Access Key | `None` |
 | MINIO_ROOT_PASSWORD | AWS Secret Key | `None` |

+The best way to do this is to add them to a `.env` file in the same directory as `docker-compose.yml`.

 ## How to run